pagelj/mpdmenu/README.md

 ```

 `-l` is library mode (default), which descends artists and albums. `-p` is
-playlist mode, which selects a track from the current playlist.
+playlist mode, which selects a track from the current playlist. `-f` enables fzf as the search interface.
+In this case, arguments following `::` apply to fzf.